 Geometrical proof: Draw the extra line to (x_2, y_1) in the second figure.
 The shaded rectangle and triangle have the same height y_1 and the same base.
 The triangular area is half the rectangular area.
 The same argument applies above the extra line (rectangle at the top left, triangle down to the origin).
 That leaves the remaining piece which is above y_1 and beyond x_2 .
 This piece belongs to both of the strips and also to the triangle, whether the graph is curved or straight.
-Then adding the (curved) triangle.
+Then adding the (curved) trapezoids gives twice the area of the (curved) triangle.